-Program & Course Offerings / Registration / Delivery Methods
+Program and Course Offerings / Registration / Delivery Methods

 Where do I find out which courses are being offered this term?